 Hospital corridors are lonely places at night and in the early hours of the morning, when no-one is around and the air is silent.
 I walked through the white hallways and when I arrived at the hospital department where my mother was a patient, there was a scurry of activity.
 It was 5.30 in the morning and the lights were dimmed, allowing the other patients to sleep.
 But it felt, in a strange way, like Christmas morning.
 The same sense of excitement and anticipation was there, only unlike Christmas, tainted with anxiety.
 The nurses who had become familiar faces over the past two months were busy prepping my mother for surgery, pulling on the stockings to prevent thrombosis and helping her into a hospital gown.

-When the porter came to get her, I walked down to the theater with them.
+When the porter came to get her, I walked down to the operating theatre with them.
 I wanted the porter to walk more slowly, to delay the inevitable moment when I would have to say goodbye, drive back and wait for the clock to tick away the hours.
-But it was only a short walk to the operating theater, in the elevator, then down the white corridors as I tried to control myself while my throat tightened and my heart rate increased with anxiety.
+But it was only a short walk to the theatre, in the elevator, then down the white corridors as I tried to control myself while my throat tightened and my heart rate increased with anxiety.

 I was painfully aware of the risks of the surgery she was about to undergo.
 I knew it was one of the biggest operations that surgeons do.
 I knew the medical terminology and the statistics the doctors used.
 I also knew I was inevitably going to get choked up when the time came to say goodbye.
 Absurdly, a line from a popular book I recently read floated through my head and I latched on to it, attempting to think about something else to stop myself from thinking about the outcome I didn’t want to think about.